 5 that, as from 18 February 2012, all requests for inclusion or exclusion submitted to BR under No. 9.41 of Article 9 shall be submitted in electronic format compatible with the BR electronic notice form capture software (SpaceCom);

-6 that, since 3 June 2000, all graphical data associated with the submissions addressed in resolves 1, 2 and 3 should be submitted in graphics data format compatible with BR’s data capture software (graphical interference management system (GIMS)),
+6 that, since 3 June 2000, all graphical data associated with the submissions addressed in resolves 1, 2 and 3 should be submitted in graphics data format compatible with BR’s data capture software (graphical interference management system (GIMS));

+7 that all information indicated in resolves 1 to 6, in Annexes 1 and 2 to Resolution 35 (WRC-19), in Annex 2 to Resolution 552 (Rev.WRC-19) and in the Attachment to Resolution 553 (Rev.WRC-19) under § 8 and § 9, shall be submitted to the Bureau, using the ITU web interface e-Submission of Satellite Network Filings;

+8 that the administrative correspondence between administrations and the Bureau related to the advance publication, coordination, notification and recording processes, including correspondence related to Appendices 30, 30A and 30B, for satellite networks, earth stations and radio astronomy stations shall be communicated, whenever possible, using the ITU web interface e-Communications;

+9 that reports of harmful interference affecting space services and associated correspondence exchanged between administrations and the Bureau in accordance with Article 15 and No. 13.2 of the Radio Regulations shall be submitted, whenever possible, using the ITU web interface SIRRS;

+10 that, wherever the words “telegram”, “telex” or “fax” are inserted in provisions related to the advance publication, coordination, notification and recording processes of satellite /networks, earth stations and radio astronomy stations, including the provisions contained in Appendices 30, 30A and 30B, e-Communications shall be used instead;

+11 that other, traditional means of communication can be used in case of difficulty encountered in resolves 8, 9 and 10,

 instructs the Radiocommunication Bureau

 1 to make available coordination requests and notifications referred to in resolves 1 “as received” within 30 days of receipt on its website;